This is a documentation for Board Game Arena: play board games online !

 • upload board.jpg in your img/ directory.

-• edit reversi_reversi.tpl to add a div for your board.
+• edit reversi.js to add the div for your board at the beginning of the setup function.

 <div id="board">